Technology Location and

 to the reflectance of single-layer Pt and Ir coatings.

-Right: a TEM image of the top few bilayers of a DGML coating similar to the
+spectral response.
+Right: a TEM image of the top few bilayers of a DGML coating

 The